Robbirus/Robbirus/README.md

 ## [🚬 Cigmania *(2025)*](https://github.com/Maxime-Albertelli/cig-mania)

-A school game project about an evil company selling cigarette, this game is in WIP since 2 years.
-This game is heavly inspired by plague inc, and was commissioned by Smarketing, the purpose of this game is to teach children how the cigarette companies can kill people quietly.
+A school game project about an evil company selling cigarette, this project was in development for 2 years before being cancelled due to problems coming from school.
+This game is heavly inspired by plague inc, and was commissioned by Smarketing, its purpose was to teach children how the cigarette companies can kill people quietly.
 <p align="center">
 	<a href="https://github.com/Maxime-Albertelli/cig-mania"><!--<img src="https://github.com/Robbirus/Dreadnought/resources/misc/thumbnail.png" width="500"></a>-->
 </p>